LLNL/PruningAMR/README.md

 ## License

-The code in this respository is distributed under the terms of the MIT license.
+The code in this respository is distributed under the terms of the BSD-3 license.

-All new contributions must be made under the MIT license.

 See [LICENSE](https://github.com/LLNL/PruningAMR/blob/main/LICENSE.md) and
 [NOTICE](https://github.com/LLNL/PruningAMR/blob/main/NOTICE.md) for details.

-SPDX-License-Identifier: (MIT)
+SPDX-License-Identifier: BSD-3

 LLNL-CODE-2005503